Search

 2:30 p.m.-3:30 p.m.—Resolutions Committee, Fulton Room

-Each municipality has a designated representative who votes on legislative matters to be included in the League’s Policies and Goals for the coming year.
-This year, the League’s proposed resolutions have been woven throughout the breakout and general sessions to give municipal leaders meaningful opportunities to learn more about these priorities.
+Each municipality has a designated representative who votes on legislative matters to be included in the League’s Policiesand Goals for the coming year.
+This year, the League’s proposed resolutions have been woven throughout the breakout andgeneral sessions to give municipal leaders meaningful opportunities to learn more about these priorities.
 Discussions on housing policy, solid waste collection, economic development, FOIA, and municipal finance and budgeting are designed to help understand the issues behind each proposal and prepare for the 2027 General Assembly.

 3:45 p.m.-5 p.m.—Welcome and Presentation of Colors; General Session 1: Keynote by Jason Curry, Governor’s Hall IV

-5 p.m.-6 p.m.—America 250 Celebration & Happy Hour, Exhibition Hall
+5 p.m.-6 p.m.—Delta Dental Happy Hour, Exhibition Hall

-6 p.m.-8 p.m.—Opening Night Dinner, Wally Allen Ballroom
+6 p.m.-8 p.m.—America 250 Celebration and JTS Opening Night Dinner, Wally Allen Ballroom

 AGENDA | THURSDAY, JUNE 18